Gong Yoo: 2008–2015: Military enlistment and comeback

-In 2013, he returned to the big screen after a two-year gap in the movie The Suspect.
+In 2013, he returned to the big screen, after a two-year gap, in the movie The Suspect.
 He played an elite North Korean spy who defects after being betrayed by his country.

-In November 2013, Gong Yoo was appointed as a special representative of the United Nations Children's Fund (UNICEF) in Korea, in conjunction with a celebration of the 24th year since the Convention on the Rights of the Child (CRC) was adopted.
+In November 2013, Gong was appointed as a special representative of the United Nations Children's Fund (UNICEF) in Korea, in conjunction with a celebration of the 24th year since the Convention on the Rights of the Child (CRC) was adopted.
 Following his appointment, he has visited countries around the world to raise awareness of the situation of children in underdeveloped countries.

-On July 7, 2014, Gong Yoo was named as an ambassador for the National Tax Service (NTS), alongside actress Ha Ji-won.
+On July 7, 2014, Gong was named as an ambassador for the National Tax Service (NTS), alongside actress Ha Ji-won.
 The pair modeled for promotional posters and took part in street campaigns that encourage honest tax payment in support of the NTS.

 2016–present: Career resurgence

-Gong Yoo experienced a new high in his career with consecutive hit works in 2016.
+Gong experienced a new high in his career with consecutive hit works in 2016.
 His first film in 2016 was the melodrama A Man and a Woman alongside Jeon Do-yeon.
 He then starred in the hugely successful zombie blockbuster Train to Busan, which surpassed 11 million admissions in South Korea.
 Also that year, he starred in another box office hit The Age of Shadows, which surpassed 6 million admissions in two weeks.

-In December 2016, Gong Yoo returned to television in Kim Eun-sook's fantasy-romance drama Guardian: The Lonely and Great God, playing the titular goblin.
+In December 2016, Gong returned to television in Kim Eun-sook's fantasy-romance drama Guardian: The Lonely and Great God, playing the titular goblin.
 The drama was a massive hit and Gong won Best Actor at the Baeksang Awards for his performance.

-In 2018, Gong Yoo was cast in the feminist film Kim Ji-young, Born 1982, which is his third collaboration with actress Jung Yu-mi (after Silenced and Train to Busan), Gong plays the role of Kim Ji-young's husband.
+In 2018, Gong was cast in the feminist film Kim Ji-young, Born 1982, which is his third collaboration with actress Jung Yu-mi (after Silenced and Train to Busan), Gong plays the role of Kim Ji-young's husband.

-In March 2020, Gong Yoo confirmed to make a special appearance in Kim Tae-yong's film Wonderland.
+In March 2020, Gong confirmed to make a special appearance in Kim Tae-yong's film Wonderland.